This article will answer all your most pressing questions about mindfulness.

 Mindfulness is paying attention to the immediate moment, intentionally, and with curiosity and compassion (1).

-An important feature of mindful attention is that it’s non-judgmental toward whatever is observed.
+An important feature of mindful attention is that it’s non-judgmental.

 That is, it’s focusing on the experience, but not the story behind or about the experience.

-For example, you might practice noticing what you’re thinking, feeling, or experiencing, without labeling it as “good” or “bad” or letting yourself get carried away in the moment.
+For example, you might practice noticing what you’re thinking, feeling, or experiencing.

-Put simply, you’ll be more in control of your thoughts and feelings, or at least how they affect your quality of life.
+At the very least, it puts you more in control of how your thoughts and feelings affect your quality of life.

 What are the benefits of mindfulness?